Sum Secrecy Rate Maximization for IRS-aided Multi-Cluster MIMO-NOMA Terahertz Systems: Introduction

-On the other hand, the the broadcast nature of wireless transmissions makes the communication system vulnerable to attack, phishing and eavesdropping \cite{8}.
-In order to deal with the serious threat to the secure transmission of the communication system, the research on the physical layer security (PLS) of wireless communications by leveraging the channel propagation characteristics has gradually become a research hotspot in the field of wireless security \cite{9}.
+Due to the inherent broadcast nature of wireless channels, wireless systems are vulnerable to malicious attack, phishing and eavesdropping \cite{Zhaonan1}.
+In order to deal with the serious threat to the secure transmission of the communication system, the research on the physical layer security (PLS) of wireless communications by leveraging the channel propagation characteristics has gradually become a research hotspot in the field of wireless security \cite{Zhengyu1}.

-Intelligent reflecting surface (IRS), which is composed of large number of meta-material units featuring low-cost, light-weight, and energy-efficiency, and considered as one of the promising technologies of 6G \cite{10},\cite{11}.
-IRS is a two-dimensional thin-layer artificial electromagnetic surface with programmable electromagnetic characteristics, which can effectively adjust the reflection amplitude and phase of the incident electromagnetic wave in real time, and overcome the negative effects of multipath fading and wireless propagation in the natural environment \cite{12}.